It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-After some minutes on 100 feet I let the 20 pound Dacron out to 200 feet and shifted position.
-Due to the wind direction space was a little tight.
-Waves lapping near me and cars driving by atop a small rocky incline beneath the kite!
+After some minutes on 100 feet I let the 20-pound Dacron out to 200 feet and shifted position.
+Due to the wind direction, space was a little tight.
+The waves were lapping near me, and cars were driving by atop a small rocky incline, beneath the kite!

-A few slightly anxious moments ensued when the wind speed seem to creep up a little - causing the Octopus to veer more emphatically to the left and right.
-Mmmm even more tail required perhaps, if the kite is to cope with Moderate winds as well.
+A few slightly anxious moments ensued when the wind speed seem to creep up a little, causing the octopus to veer more emphatically to the left and right.
+Mmmm perhaps even more tail might be required, if the kite is to cope with moderate winds as well.

 Octopus #3 First Flights

-Octopus #3 looks just brilliant on paper, but it's the flying that counts!
-Today I got down to a local beach to take advantage of smooth winds that were almost Moderate in strength.
-Around 18kph.
+MBK Octopus #3 looks just brilliant on paper, but it's the flying that counts!
+Today I got down to a local beach to take advantage of smooth winds that were almost moderate in strength.
+They were close to 18 kph.

 Later in the day, at a local park, I headed out with both #2 and #3 kites.
-This time, although #3 refused to fly initially, a 20 degree sweep-forward of the bridle lines enabled it to take flight at last.
-However, the rear 2 bridle lines seemed way too short, which produced excessive drag and kept the kite low.
+This time, although #3 refused to fly initially, a 20-degree sweep forward of the bridle lines enabled it to take flight at last.
+However, the rear two bridle lines seemed way too short, which produced excessive drag and kept the kite low.
 Meanwhile, #2 got some good high flying in, in the gusty breeze!